wazuh/wazuh-documentation/source/azure/activity-services/services/log-analytics.rst

 Creating a user
 ^^^^^^^^^^^^^^^

 An easy way to test this is to create a new user in Azure Active Directory.
-A few minutes after the creation of the user a new log will be available for Log Analytics reflecting this change.
-The log can be checked using the ``AuditLogs`` query as shown in this screenshot, by accessing ``Log Analytics`` and running the ``AuditLogs`` query.
+A few minutes after the creation of the user, a new log will be available for Log Analytics reflecting this change.
+The log can be checked using the ``AuditLogs`` query, by accessing **Log Analytics** and running the ``AuditLogs`` query.

 .. thumbnail:: ../../../images/azure/la_new_user.png
     :title: Log Analytics App